Austin Metro: Austin/MG Metro

 One of the consequences was that there was enormous public interest in the car from well before its launch.
 The company chose to stage the launch presentations for dealers and major company car buyers on board a cruise ship, the MS Vistafjord.
 This launch event took place over a three-week period in September 1980 sailing between West Gladstone Dock in Liverpool and the Isle of Man, where guests could drive the car, so long as sea conditions allowed them to land by tender as there was no dock facility for the ship.
 The news broke in the national newspapers a full year ahead of the public launch with The Sun, among others, carrying the story.
 It was finally revealed to the public on the press day of the British Motor Show with the British Prime Minister, Margaret Thatcher, in attendance.

-The Metro quickly proved popular with buyers, a 19-year-old Lady Diana Spencer buying one of the early examples, and was regularly seen in it being hounded by the paparazzi just before her marriage to Prince Charles in July 1981.
+The Metro quickly proved popular with buyers, a 19-year-old Lady Diana Spencer being the car's first celebrity owner and was widely believed to have been a gift from her fiancée - the then Prince Charles, and the car was a feature of many paparazzi shots of the future princess taken before her marriage to Charles in 1981.
 Even then, during the early part of its production life, it was the best selling mini-car in the UK, before being eclipsed by the updated Ford Fiesta in 1984.
 Its clever interior design made it spacious considering its dimensions, and Hydragas suspension gave surprisingly good ride and handling.
 Its updated A+ series 1.0 and 1.3-litre OHV engines hardly represented the cutting edge in performance, but they were strong on economy.

 In its best year, 1983, more than 130,000 Metros were sold in Britain, only the Ford Escort and Sierra outsold it.
 This was despite the arrival of a host of new superminis on the British market that year – the Ford Fiesta received a major facelift, and four all-new superminis (the Vauxhall Nova, Fiat Uno, Nissan Micra and Peugeot 205) went on sale in Britain between April and September.

 A major TV advertising campaign was created by the London agency, Leo Burnett which came up with the headline "a British car to beat the world".
 The advert also featured the similar-sized Fiat 127, Renault 5, Volkswagen Polo and Datsun Cherry as "foreign invaders" and the voiceover spoke of the Metro's ability to "send the foreigners back where they came from".
 Following the launch of the Austin Maestro in 1983, less of British Leyland's advertising was focused on the Metro.
 The Maestro initially sold very well, but within five years sales were declining sharply, although it remained in production until 1994.